 Border Power Plant Working Group v.
 DOE, 260 F. Supp.
 2d 997 (S.D.
 Cal.
 2003), also required consideration of upstream environmental impacts induced by the construction of new energy infrastructure.
 That case involved applications to construct and operate transmission lines across the U.S.-Mexico border.
-The court held that DOE was required to consider the environmental effects of upstream electricity generation induced by the new infrastructure, rejecting DOE's decision to exclude these upstream impacts from analysis.
-74 Id. at 1017.
+The court held that DOE/FE was required to consider the environmental effects of upstream electricity generation induced by the new infrastructure, rejecting DOE/FE's decision to exclude these upstream impacts from analysis.
+78 Id. at 1017.
 Consideration of induced impacts was required even though the upstream electricity generation would occur in Mexico, outside the jurisdiction of DOE or any other U.S. agency.
 Id. at 1016-17.
-Here, too, DOE/FE is required to consider the impacts of natural gas production induced by Barca's proposal, regardless of DOE's regulatory authority over that production.
+Here, too, DOE/FE is required to consider the impacts of natural gas production induced by Delfin's proposal, regardless of DOE/FE's regulatory authority over that production.

-EPA has also argued, in scoping comments it submitted regarding other LNG export proposals, that induced production should be included in NEPA review.
+EPA has also argued, in comments it submitted regarding other LNG export proposals, that induced production should be included in NEPA review.
+In comments on the draft EIS for the Cameron, Louisiana, export proposal, EPA "recommend[ed] the FEIS consider the extent to which implementation of the proposed project could increase the demand for domestic natural gas extraction, as well as potential environmental impacts associated with the potential increased production of natural gas."
 In scoping comments for the Excelerate project in Texas, EPA recommended that in light of the regulatory definition of indirect effects and the EIA Export Study's prediction of induced production, FERC should "consider available information about the extent to which drilling activity might be stimulated by the construction of an LNG export facility on the Gulf coast, and any potential environmental effects associated with that drilling expansion."
 EPA used similar language regarding the Jordan Cove and Oregon LNG proposals.
-EPA's scoping comments for the Cove Point facility in Maryland also recommended analyzing "indirect effects related to gas drilling and combustion," and stressed that, in addition to reviewing the economic impacts of induced drilling, DOE/FE should "thoroughly consider the indirect and cumulative environmental impacts" of export.
+EPA's scoping comments for the Cove Point facility in Maryland also recommended analyzing "indirect effects related to gas drilling and combustion," and stressed that, in addition to reviewing the economic impacts of induced drilling, DOE/FE